dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/identity-utility/identity-processor.md

 **Remarks**

-New added in CaptureVisionBundle version 3.4.2000.
+Added in CaptureVisionBundle version 3.4.2000.